LiamLlamazares/math_blog/_posts/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-We stress that in practice $X$ may be itself a subset of some larger space $Y$ (for example
+We stress that in practice, $X$ may be itself a subset of some larger space $Y$ (for example
 $X= H^s(\mathbb{R}^d)$ and $Y= L^p(\mathbb{R}^d)$) .
 However, the
 above notation will always mean the closure with the topology of $X$